 The city is literally a museum in itself.
 Just by walking around any of the 114 paths, you’d stumble upon a lot of ancient monuments, Alcazars, and Romanesque churches.

 9. Try a suckling pig at Meson Don Jimeno

 Located between the Alcazar and Plaza Mayor, the Meson Don Jimeno is famous for its roasted suckling pig.
 Your lunch should be here – if you’re willing to shell out a bit more from your budget. 😉

-This museum was a palace of Henry IV.
-Now, it has been converted into a museum of contemporary and abstract art, which houses the works of Vicente among others.
-Even though it is a museum now, I could still spot the 20th century footprints of a palace.
+This museum was the palace of Henry IV.
+Now, it has been converted into a museum of contemporary and abstract art, which houses the works of Vicente, among others.
+Even though it is a museum now, I could still spot the 20th-century footprints of a palace.

-Segovia is a conundrum of ancient Moorish, Christian, and Roman architecture that tell the story of the city all too well.
-I spent my day by visiting these places and I had a blast.
-I’m sure these are not the only things to see/do in Segovia but there are a lot more – only f you’re willing to get lost.
+Segovia is a conundrum of ancient Moorish, Christian, and Roman architecture that tells the city’s story too well.
+I spent my day visiting these places, and I had a blast.
+I’m sure these are not the only things to see/do in Segovia, but there are a lot more – only f you’re willing to get lost.
 You may never know what you’ll find at your next turn.

-You can go on a day trip to Segovia from Madrid.
+You can go on a day trip from Madrid to Segovia (together with Toldeo and Avila).
 But, if you want to stay here for a night because you need to see and experience a lot more, book yourself a nice place to sleep.